pasanfernando/generic_pipeline_for_trait_integration/README.md

+# A Generic pipeline to integrate large trait matrices with large phylogenies

 This is a basic read me file for the pipeline.
 You can use the tutorial for step by step details on how to use the pipeline and visualize the character evolution in a phylogenetic tree.

 This pipeline transforms a character matrix obtained from Phenoscape Knowledge base (KB) into a version that can be efficiently integrated with an Open Tree phylogeny.

+### Inputs

 There two user inputs required for the pipeline

 	1.A character matrix downloaded from Phenoscape KB 2.Open tree phylogeny downloaded from Open Tree of Life

 Optional: you can request for a meta-data file for the character your are interested in; this enables you to distinguish between inferred and asserted states (step 4 of the pipeline).
 Without the meta-data file you can still continue the pipeline, but you cannot differentially visualize the inferred vs asserted states.
 Refer to the tutorial for more details.

 Please move the input files to the folder named ‘inputs’

+### Requirements

 To run the pipeline you need to use Python version 2 (2.7 or newer).
 This will not work on python 3.

 You need to install following external libraries as well

 	1. networkx
 	2. dendropy